vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ### maxSummarizedResults Example

-This summarizer example attempts to balance creating a good quality summary with a reasonably fast response by setting maxSummarizedResults to 5.
-To use vectara-summary-ext-v1.2.0, send it as the summarizerPromptName as follows:
+This summarizer example attempts to balance creating a good quality summary with a reasonably fast response by setting `maxSummarizedResults` to `5`.
+To use `vectara-summary-ext-v1.2.0`, send it as the summarizerPromptName as follows:

-This summarizer attempts to balance creating a good quality summary with a reasonably fast response.
-To use `vectara-summary-ext-v1.2.0`, send it as the `summarizerPromptName` as follows:

 ```json showLineNumbers title="https://api.vectara.io/v1/query"
 {